SeongUgKim/Operating_System_Study/virtualization/processes/API/README.md

 - ex)
 - `grep -o foo file | wc -l`
   - grab a word foo => using output and count word

+## Process Control and Users

+### Sending Signals to a Process

+- Beyond fokr(), exec(), and wait(), there are a lot of other interfaces for interacting with processes in UNIX system
+- `kill()` system call: used to send signals to a process, including directives to pause, die and other useful imperatives
+- signal subsystem => deliver external events to processes (receive, process, and send those signals within individual processes)
+  - to use this form of communication, a process should use the `signal()` system call to catch various signals
+  - ensure that when a particular signal is delivered to a process, it will suspend its normal execution and run a particular piece of code in response to the signal

+### Giving Control of Processes to Users

+- users generally can only control their own processes
+- job of os: parcel out resources (cpu, memory, and disk) to each user to meet overall system goals